hardwario/website/content/projects/dragons-fire-level-2.en.md

 handbook:
 date: 2019-10-20T05:51:56.151Z
 description: >-
-  IoT game with BigClown Starter Kit.
+  IoT game with HARDWARIO Starter Kit.
 Create two competitions under one project and switch between them.
 The highest level - only for those who have no fear!
 meta_title: 'Upgrade IoT party games: Do you have a dragon´s fire or freezing breath in you?'
 meta_description: >-
-  IoT hra se Starter Kitem od BigClown.
+  IoT hra se Starter Kitem od HARDWARIO.
 Create two competitions under one project and switch between them.
 The highest level - only for those who have no fear!
 image_preview: https://res.cloudinary.com/lukasfabik/image/upload/v1571563534/projects/hardcore-upgrade-of-iot-party-game/4-soutez-s-kamarady-o-nejteplejsi-vydech-se-stickerem.png
 image_main: https://res.cloudinary.com/lukasfabik/image/upload/v1571563534/projects/hardcore-upgrade-of-iot-party-game/4-soutez-s-kamarady-o-nejteplejsi-vydech-se-stickerem.png
 tags: